monsoonmaelstrom/book2/book2.md

 She’s really getting into this.
 I want to roll my eyes, but I force myself to remain impassive.

 “General Iverson knows this!
-He understands the threat that a strong Avonare, united with the other polities, poses to his goals, and he tried to have me assassinated to prevent that from happening!
+He understands the threat a strong Avonare, united with the other polities, poses to his goals, and he tried to have me assassinated to prevent that from happening!
 This cannot stand!
 I call for him to be removed as the commanding General of the Allied Army, a position he never should have been permitted to assume given his ties to, and standing within, Dairuvar.
 If his actions are permitted, we all know it will not be long before he declares war on the other polities and uses the Allied Army to do it!”

 She’s definitely got the crowd with her right now, and I think she’s doing it all without any magic.
 I’ve never seen my mother put on a performance quite like this.
 I’m almost… impressed, as much as I hate to admit it.